Host Your Own Book Club

 I love a book club.
 Seriously, I really do.
 I’d love to be a guest at your book club, either virtually or in person.
 I’m available for in-person book discussions in the Maryland, Virginia, Delaware area (but I’m also an enthusiastic traveler so don’t hesitate to ask if I’ll be in your area in the future).
-Of course, there’s no fee but I’m happy to accept a glass of wine!
-Virtual visits will have to be limited to 30 minutes.

 Download the discussion questions if you’re interested in using them as a guide for your group.